 Overworked admins, who may be managing many thousands of identities and privileges, are often forced to give blanket permissions, which can lead to over-privileged or unauthorized access – an enormous risk in any organization.

-Symptoms of security fatigue
+Symptoms of Security Fatigue

-To combat security fatigue, you must understand how it presents itself – in yourself and your employees.
+To combat security fatigue, you must understand how it presents itself – in yourself and your users.
 These so-called symptoms of security fatigue are signs that you should rethink the way you handle cybersecurity for your company.
 Look out for:

 - Reduced attention during security training or processes